open/close all folders

 - Wild Wild West.
-Dr. Loveless' wheelchair had a built-in rear-firing gun, and could deploy legs that allowed it to move like a 4 legged animal and stamp down on opponents.
-It was steam-powered.
+Dr. Loveless' wheelchair has a built-in rear-firing gun, and can deploy legs that allow it to move like a four-legged animal and stamp down on opponents.
+It is steam-powered.

 - In Once Upon a Spy, Christopher Lee's Mad Scientist had a rocket launcher concealed within his wheelchair.

 - In the German kids' film Vorstadtkrokodile, Kai adds miniature rockets to his wheelchair, giving him quite a boost when he's chased by bikers.
 He also adds loudspeakers controlled by his cell phone, which causes his friend Hannes to comment, "Were you on Pimp-my-wheelchair?"

 - In Zombrex: Dead Rising Sun, George tricks out his wheelchair with a bunch of stuff found in a maintenance room in order to take down psychopath Takahashi.

 - Marty from Silver Bullet has a pretty badass wheelchair built by his uncle.

 - The kids' grandpa in the Spy Kids films has a wheelchair that can hover.
 Actor Ricardo Montalbán actually was a wheelchair user by that point in his life.

 - Villainous example: In A Nightmare on Elm Street 3: Dream Warriors, Freddy conjures up a rusty, spike-covered killer wheelchair to attack a paraplegic youth in his dream.

 - Patch Quartermain has one of these in Johnny English Reborn.
 At one point Johnny is shot in the leg while being pursued, and steals the wheelchair at gunpoint to continue his escape.